McPherson Merry Macks: The ballpark

-The McPherson Merry Macks' minor league home ballpark was referenced to have been the County Fair Association Fairgrounds.
+The McPherson Merry Macks' hosted home minor league games at the County Fair Association Fairgrounds.
 Constructed in 1905, the fairgrounds reportedly hosted games on a diamond in the middle of the oval for the 1/2 mile oval track, with a new grandstand build behind home plate in 1908 to accommodate the McPherson Merry Macks beginning minor league play.
-The site today is noted to be home of the historic Light Capital Baseball Diamond, located at 551 South Fisher, McPherson, Kansas.
+The site today is noted to be home of the historic Light Capital Baseball Diamond, located at 551 South Fisher in McPherson, Kansas.